 Ecotricity was the first company to offer ‘green electricity’ made from renewable sources.
-In 2010, it started offering ‘green gas’, which is biogas it generates from grass.
-A few years later, in 2013, it launched a 100% green electricity tariff for all its customers.
+In 2010 it started offering ‘green gas’, which is biogas it generates from grass.
+It offsets the carbon emissions from the rest of its gas supply making it carbon neutral.

 It now claims to offer ‘vegan energy’, which it explains means that no animals or animal by-products are involved in the production of its electricity and gas.

 Ecotricity is a not-for-dividend company and uses its profits to fund the building of new green-energy projects, its opposition to fracking and its network of electric vehicle (EV) charging points.

 Ecotricity came in 14th place out of 25 energy companies rated by 7,460 members of the public in the annual Which? customer survey.